Your bank transactions and balances make it into your sheet in two steps: A refresh and an update.

 Tiller can only pull in cleared transaction data.
 It can take 2-3 days for some transactions to clear at your bank before they are available for refresh.

 Even once the transaction clears it can take a day before our data provider, Yodlee, attempts to automatically refresh the data, if automatic refreshes are available for your accounts.
+Read more below on automatic vs manual refreshes.

 With many institutions, Tiller can refresh your bank, card, and investment account data about once a day without your intervention (the refreshes are automatic) and pull that data into your spreadsheets.
 The logins for these institutions typically don’t have an added layer of security, or our data provider was able to successfully learn the answers to your security questions.